TheAgileMCB/portfolio/README.md

 These sites are so beautiful and so verbose that it is hard to decide where to start combing through and where to adjust.
 But I look forward to going deeper into the rabbit holes as the project evolves.

 I've put only about an hour in to this lab at present.

+Photo by Diego PH on Unsplash
+Photo by Georgie Cobbs on Unsplash
+Photo by Markus Spiske on Unsplash
+Photo by Nathan Dumlao on Unsplash